Scalextrix/GRCNN/README.md

   > gridcoinresearch -server

-Once the GridcoinResearch wallet is fully loaded Option A, from the command prompt type:
+Once the GridcoinResearch wallet is fully loaded:

+Option A, from the command prompt type:

   > gridcoinresearchd execute syncdpor2